 I-3-4-2.Request for Review not Timely Filed

-The Appeals Council may dismiss an untimely filed request for review.
-A request for review must be filed within 60 days of the date the claimant receives an ALJ's decision or dismissal or within any extension of time granted by the Council.
-See I-3-0-60, Filing of Request for Review.
+The Appeals Council (AC) may dismiss an untimely filed request for review.
+A claimant must file a request for review within 60 days of the date the claimant receives an administrative law judge's decision or dismissal, or within any extension of time granted by the AC.
+For more information, see Hearings, Appeals, and Litigation Law (HALLEX) manual I-3-0-60.

 When the AC intends to dismiss a request for review based on untimely filing and the claimant has submitted additional evidence, the AC will give protective filing as of the date of the request for review if the additional evidence is not new, material, or related to the period at issue.
 For definitions, see HALLEX I-3-3-6.
 If the additional evidence pertains to the date on or before the last merits based determination or decision, the AC will not give protective filing but will send the evidence to the component that made the last merits based determination or decision, as noted in HALLEX I-3-5-80.

 In either situation, the AC does not exhibit additional evidence when it dismisses a request for review.

 B. Requesting Explanation for Untimely Filing